fmdlc/ISP-Checker/README.md

 _Change it inmediately after the first login_.

 #### Removing
 Be sure you completelly understand what `prune` Makefile action implies (For more details check the `Makefile`).
 To remove run `make prune`.

 > It will remove all stopped containers (yes, not only the ISP-Checker ones).

 ## ToDo
+- [X] Enable Network-dashboard as default dashboard.
 - [ ] Allows users to select their metrics endpoint.
 - [ ] Allow users to select their Grafana Org.
 - [ ] Helm Chart to run in Kubernetes.